 Testing new chemicals on animals to see if it is safe for human use or not or keeping them in cages for days of experiments, humans have never kept animals on priority.

-In a similar vein, Chimpanzees have been subjected to trade in order to keep them for various experiments where they are not given food and water for months at stretch.
+In a similar vein, Chimpanzees have been subjected to trade in order to keep them for various experiments where they are not given food and water for months at a stretch.

 Since the beginning, social developments (mass activities) like World Animal Day, have consistently been a significant vehicle to voice out various issues, and are a key in battling for civil rights and changes.